-Table 18: Possible eScreening Timeouts
+Table 18: Possible IRDS Timeouts

 Most timeouts will be transient in nature, and resolve after the network or server contention abates.
 However, timeouts can also be investigated and submitted to the appropriate support groups.
-Some timeouts between the server and client can be logged, timeouts on the server itself, and timeouts between the server and VistA are logged on the server.
+Some timeouts between the server and client can be logged, timeouts on the server itself, and timeouts between the server and CDW are logged on the server.
 This allows the system administrator to investigate individual timeout issues as well as use system tools or external tools in order to investigate patterns of timeouts.

 For example, the system administrator can see the most-recent errors by tailing the log in PowerShell: